-It’s important to note that just because you are striving to create two equal homes, not both homes must have the same rules.
+It’s important to note that just because you are striving to create two equal homes, neither will have the same rules.
 Kids can and will adjust to different rules, just as they do at school, church, the library, etc.

 One of the foundational principles of positive parenting is to spend focused time building a strong relationship with your kids.
 You can do this in just a few minutes a day.
 It can be easy to feel as though you’re at a disadvantage if you see your kids fewer days or hours than your co-parent.
 But the truth is you don’t need much time to have an amazing relationship.
 Instead of focusing on the number of minutes or hours you have with them, focus on how you can make the most of those minutes.

 Successful co-parenting starts with a foundation of shared values.
 It’s important for the co-parents to agree on these shared values, but each parent may have a different strategy for parenting based on those values.
 It’s ok to acknowledge the differences, but stay united by your shared values.

 So what does this look like in practice?
 You can disagree, but support your co-parent, especially in front of kids.
 That means no badmouthing or name-calling.
 Acknowledge your child’s frustration, and maybe even sympathize.
 But refrain from criticizing.